dancer. choreographer. instructor.

 The above video is choreography by Darvensky Louis

-Biography: As mentioned in my About page, I am an Atlanta native and citizen of Israel.
-I graduated from Kennesaw State University in December of 2018 with a B.A in Dance and a B.S in Media Studies and Entertainment, Magna Cum Laude with a 3.85 GPA.
+As an Atlanta native and citizen of Israel.
+I graduated from Kennesaw State University in December of 2018 with a B.A in Dance and a B.S in Media Studies and Entertainment, Magna Cum Laude.
 I am currently freelancing as a performer, choreographer, contemporary & commercial dance artist.
 I enjoy working alongside Fly on a Wall as an artist and one of the six Team Members.
 I also just recently presented my dance work "is rael i" at the MAD Festival in May 2019 where my work closed the show.

 My training began at The School of the Georgia Ballet where I trained in classical ballet and modern for 13 years under the direction of now Hamburg Ballet administrator Gina "Gigi" Hyatt-Mazon.
 My training continued at Powerhouse Dance Center for 2 years where I trained in ballet, contemporary, jazz, and hip-hop.